rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 So the angel swung his sickle across the earth and gathered the grape harvest of the earth and threw it into the great winepress of the wrath of God. ^1419

-And the winepress was trodden outside the city, and blood flowed from the winepress, as high as a horse’s bridle, for 1,600 stadia. ^1420
+And the winepress was trodden outside the city, and blood flowed from the winepress, as high as a horse's bridle, for 1,600 stadia. ^1420

 Then I saw another sign in heaven, great and amazing, seven angels with seven plagues, which are the last, for with them the wrath of God is finished. ^1501

-And I saw what appeared to be a sea of glass mingled with fire —and also those who had conquered the beast and its image and the number of its name, standing beside the sea of glass with harps of God in their hands. ^1502
+And I saw what appeared to be a sea of glass mingled with fire--and also those who had conquered the beast and its image and the number of its name, standing beside the sea of glass with harps of God in their hands. ^1502

 And they sing the song of Moses, the servant of God, and the song of the Lamb, saying, Great and amazing are your deeds, O Lord God the Almighty!
 Just and true are your ways, O King of the nations! ^1503